TheCarsonWest/TheCarsonWest.github.io/test/content/Pathlib and OS Module.md

 ## [Pathlib and OS Module](./../pathlib-and-os-module/)

 ### Overview
 Pathlib and OS are two important modules in Python that provide extensive capabilities for interacting with the file system and operating system.
-Pathlib offers a modern, object-oriented approach to working with files and directories, while the OS module offers a comprehensive set of [Functions](./../functions/) for performing system-level tasks.
+Pathlib offers a modern, object-oriented approach to working with files and directories, while the OS module offers a comprehensive set of [Python Functions](./../python-functions/) for performing system-level tasks.

 ### Pathlib